DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      twice), select two of the following effects.
       - Ace of Clubs: you can play this card to interrupt an enemy’s turn and make a single action - even if you already went that round
-      - Ace of Diamonds: As an action, you recover 2 Energy Points OR each member of your party recovers 1 Point
+      - Ace of Diamonds: As an action, you recover 2 Energy Points OR up to four allies each recover 1 Energy Point
       - Ace of Hearts: As an action, you can heal one Health Point for yourself or an ally within 3 squares
       - Ace of Spades: As an action, you can strike an enemy with an automatic hit with